 - Manta point - for a chance to swim & snorkel with Mantas

 Getting to Labuan Bajo – You can grab a cheap domestic flight to Labuan Bajo (also known as Komodo airport – LBJ) with daily connecting flights to Denpasar in Bali for $50-$80.

 Alternative: 3-Day 2-Night Komodo National Park Tour to Rinca and Komodo Island

-It's true, the Komodo National Park isn't the most budget-friendly place in the world.
+It's true, Komodo National Park isn't the most budget-friendly place in Indonesia.
 Since there aren't really any public ferries to most of the islands, you'll always have to book island hopping tours.

 However, if you're already in Labuan Bajo, then arguably one of the best value-for-money options is to take an organized liveaboard island hopping trip over 3 days instead of the typical overnight journey.

 - All meals